stripe/veneur/README.md

 # Performance

 Veneur aims to be highly performant.
 In local testing with sysctl defaults on a mixed wireless and wired network and 2 clients, running on a 8-core i7-2600K with 16GB of RAM and `workers: 4` in it's config, Veneur was able to sustain ~95k metrics processed per second, with flushes every 10 seconds.
 Tests used ~18,000 metric name & tag combinations.
+Steady state was no dropped UDP packets at this rate.

 ![Benchmark](/benchmark.png?raw=true "Benchmark")